-- 3 While in this region here below, No other good will I pursue: I'li bid this world of noise and show, With all its glitt'ring snares, adieu ! - 4 That path with humble speed I'll seek, In which my Saviour's footsteps shine, Nor will I hear nor will I speak Of any other love but thine. - 5 Henceforth may no profane delight Divide this consecrated soul; Possess it, thou, who hast the right, As Lord and Master of the whole.
+- 2 O let thy sacred presence fill, And set my longing spirit free, Which pants to have no other will, But day and night to feast on thee. - 3 While in this region here below, No other good will I pursue: I'll bid this world of noise and show, With all its glitt'ring snares, adieu! - 4 That path with humble speed I'll seek, In which my Saviour's footsteps shine, Nor will I hear nor will I speak Of any other love but thine. - 5 Henceforth may no profane delight Divide this consecrated soul; Possess it, thou, who hast the right, As Lord and Master of the whole,